feroz121-github/NodeExpenseTrackerAPI/README.md

-### Expense Tracker API
+### Expense Tracker API using NodeJS

-## Used for Create, Retrive, Update, Delete expense transactions
+## Used for Create, Retrive, Update, Delete expense transactions.
+Uses MongoDB